THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The stores can be hit and miss.
 Goods are typically brought on the ferry or shipped over, so when they run out, they run out.
 Stores won’t restock till the next shipment (or the one after that).

 The main road is Fatafehi, which runs along the shore.
 Tu’i Road runs perpendicular to Fatafehi, starting from the market.

 This is where I’ve done most of my shopping.
 It’s visible from the small boat marina, and hard to miss, on the main street.
 There’s no name, but a big Coca-cola sign on the side.
 I’ve had good luck finding a good variety of meats here.

 The name is Luke’s, but when pronounced in a Polynesian language like Tongan, all the vowels are audible, so it sounds like Luca’s on the Tongan tongue.
-Luke’s is across from the police station, and says “Vava’u Shopping Center” above the doorway.
+Luke’s is across from the police station and says “Vava’u Shopping Center” above the doorway.
 Luke also rents out cars for very cheap.
 New in 2017, Luke’s has a dairy case.
 Meats are available thawed, along with a selection of cheese, whipping cream, and even sour cream.
-I bought two small things of whipping cream, both of which were expired (not uncommon).
+I bought two small things of whipping cream; both had passed their expiration date (not uncommon).
 However, when I opened them, they had solidified (perhaps they’d been frozen?).
 If you are looking for whipping cream, go for the bigger UHT packages that have not been refrigerated or frozen.